Fuel Your Brain: Healthy Snacks for Study Marathons

 Want to keep your edge?
 Lean on protein.
 It’s essential for producing neurotransmitters like dopamine and norepinephrine, which keep you alert, motivated, and actually capable of finishing that problem set.
 When you're hunting for the best snacks for focus, protein should be your first priority.

-- Hard-Boiled Eggs: Think of these as nature’s pre-packaged brain fuel.
-They’re a top-tier source of choline, a nutrient your brain uses to produce acetylcholine—the stuff responsible for memory and mood regulation.
+• Hard-Boiled Eggs: These are a source of choline, a nutrient the brain uses to produce acetylcholine.
+This neurotransmitter is responsible for memory and mood regulation.

 For a deeper dive into how your overall diet impacts your grades, check out our guide on the best diet for studying and exam performance.